FVolral/SD-FeedBackMachine/README.md

 #### Changed the interpolation system, so various keyframes write values into a frame dataframe.
 Blank values are then interpolated, so transform changes are smoother. also used to interpolated prompts by default now.
 ### V4
 #### Investigating seed marching.
 Look at some scripts and figured out how subseeds are meant to be used.
 Implemented it as an option.
 If you add seed keyframes and check the seed march box, the script will migrate from one seed to the next using the subseed & subseed strength interpolation. if you leave seed march unckecked, the seed value will interpolate from one integer to the next.
 View the final values in the dataframe .csv dump in the output folder.
-Seed marching doesn't seem to work well with transforms, if you combine them you'll get poor results.
+#### Seed marching doesn't seem to work well with transforms, if you combine them you'll get poor results.
+### V5
+#### Added some different sources for frames.
+If video is specified, frames will be grabbed from the supplied video file, until the end of the video is hit.
+Then the last frame will be repeated (i think).
+Images works silimarly, but you need to specify a path and wilcard file name, such as c:/images/*.png.
+A list of images will be created, alphabetically sorted by default.
+If there are not enough images for the specified duration, the last frame will be repeated.
+#### Specifying a different source other than img2img means the initial image in the UI will be ignored, but it needs to be there for the UI to work.
+#### Further, transformation won't have an effect, as there is no longer a feedback loop.

 ## Explanation of settings:
 ### Video formats: